WordPress Limit Login Attempts: How to do it?

 Your website needs the most comprehensive security to protect it from the constant attacks it faces everyday.

-There are different aspects of your site vulnerable to brute force attacks.
 XML-RPC, for example, is a file that allows a user to log in, publish posts, and more, remotely.
 Similar to the login page, using either confirmed usernames or suspected valid ones, attackers relentlessly send XML-RPC login requests with varying passwords until they find the correct one to gain access.

 Why do we recommend MalCare?